What is a Yamazumi Chart? | Definition, Examples & Software

 How to Create

 To create a Yamazumi chart: (1) Identify all workstations on your line.
 (2) Measure the cycle time of each work element at each station using time study or video analysis.
 (3) Classify each element as Value-Added (VA), Incidental Work (IWA/IWR), or Waste (MUDA).
 (4) Stack the elements for each station in a bar chart.
 (5) Overlay the takt time line to identify stations that exceed the target.
 (6) Use the visual to redistribute work elements and balance the line.
-Modern tools like Yamazo VAS generate Yamazumi charts automatically from video analysis data.
+Modern tools like Yamazo Studio generate Yamazumi charts automatically from video analysis data.
+When reading the finished chart, colour-coded segments separate value-added work from incidental work and waste, and the takt time line shows at a glance which stations are over or under target.

 Example